TommasoMenghini/DPM-Models-for-Clustering/simulation.md

 MCMC Sample Generation
 ================

-Load the fundamental library `BNPmix` to implement the algorithm which provides i.i.d. samples from the latent partition posterior.
-First set the number of iterations and burn-in of the MCMC chain.
-Then select the MCMC sampling method to be used, we were interested in the marginal sampler MAR by Neal 2000.
-The model is set to be DLS for a detailed and useful explanation see the BNPmix manual.
+Load the fundamental library `BNPmix` to implement the algorithm which provides **i.i.d. samples** from the latent partition posterior.
+First set the **number of iterations** and **burn-in** of the MCMC chain.
+Then select the MCMC sampling method to be used, we were interested in the marginal sampler MAR by [`Neal 2000`](https://www.jstor.org/stable/1390653).
+The model is set to be **DLS** for a detailed and useful explanation see the [`BNPmix manual`](https://cran.r-project.org/web/packages/BNPmix).
 Lastly hyper is equal to FALSE so hyperprior distributions on the base measures's parameter are not added.

-Now, we set the hyperparameters that govern the prior information.
-Setting the discount parameter to 0 is crucial, as this results in a Dirichlet process— a special case of the Pitman–Yor process for which the function PYdensity() is designed.
-The strength parameter is drawn from a Gamma(1,1) distribution, as suggested by Escobar and West (1995).
+Now, we set the **hyperparameters** that govern the **prior information**.
+Setting the **discount parameter** to 0 is crucial, as this results in a **Dirichlet process**— a special case of the Pitman–Yor process for which the function `PYdensity()` is designed.
+The **strength parameter** is drawn from a `Gamma(1,1)` distribution, as suggested by [`Escobar and West 1995`](https://user-web-p-u02.wpi.edu/~balnan/Escobar-West-1995.pdf).

-The parameters m0 and k0 represent the mean vector and the vector of scale factors that define the normal base measure on the location parameter.
+The parameters `m0` and `k0` represent the **mean vector** and the **vector of scale factors** that define the normal base measure on the location parameter.
 These were set as a three-dimensional vector of zeros and a three-dimensional vector of 1/2, respectively.

-Similarly, a0 and b0—which are vectors of shape and scale parameters defining the base measure on the scale parameters—were set as a three-dimensional vector of twos and a three-dimensional vector of ones, respectively.
+Similarly, `a0` and `b0` —which are **vectors of shape and scale parameters** defining the base measure on the scale parameters—were set as a three-dimensional vector of twos and a three-dimensional vector of ones, respectively.

+Finally, execute the code below.

 ``` r
 library(BNPmix)